-What does Octopus's Garden mean?
+What do you think Octopus's Garden means?

 Beatles: Octopus's Garden Meaning